 Science Communication Series

-Monthly Skills Acquisition Workshops January to June 2025 Participants will gain communication skills to craft compelling narratives for presentations, tailor scientific content to connect to diverse audiences, write effective manuscripts, and enhance the impact of their research.
+Monthly Skills Acquisition Workshops offered annualy from January to June.
+Participants will gain communication skills to craft compelling narratives for presentations, tailor scientific content to connect to audiences, write effective manuscripts, and enhance the impact of their research.